BisanzLab/LabGuides/GettingStarted.md

 - [ ] Lab Notebook: Paper for wet lab experiments, Findings or Benchling for wet lab experiments.

 ## Scheduling
-- [ ] Email Jordan to request being added to the lab ical!
+- [ ] Email Jordan to request being added to the lab calendars.
+These are managed through apple calendar.
+There are two calendars: Bisanz Lab Calendar (used for scheduling meetings and seeing Jordan's Availability) and Bisanz Lab Availability (where in you can put in the times which you are not available, ex: have class or other committments).

 ## Communicating in the lab
 - [ ] Please download and install [Slack](www.slack.com) and request invite from Jordan.